CodeProSpecialist/Chat-GPT-LLM-Artificial-Intelligence-Stock-Trading-Robot-for-Alpaca/README.md

 ![image](https://github.com/CodeProSpecialist/Chat-GPT-LLM-Artificial-Intelligence-Stock-Trading-Robot-for-Alpaca/assets/111866070/8a2d014b-fefe-4742-bda2-04172882dd38)

-The AI robot is designed to automate stock trading decisions by leveraging various technical indicators and market data.
+This AI robot is designed to automate stock trading decisions by leveraging various technical indicators and market data.
 Here's how it works under the hood:

 Data Collection: The robot collects real-time market data to retrieve stock prices, volume, and other relevant information.